Frequently asked questions

 5. The complaint stays open until all actions are concluded and this is communicated to the resident.

-6. At all points during the process when the resident is written to managers should indicate that if residents are dissatisfied with the resolution of their complaint, they should be aware they can refer the matter to the manager’s line manager, normally the Chief Executive, or in the case of the Chief Executive, the Chairman of trustees.
-Sample Letters attached.
+6. At all points during the process when the resident is written to managers should indicate that if residents are dissatisfied with the resolution of their complaint, they should be aware they can refer the matter to the manager’s line manager, normally the Chief Executive, or in the case of the Chief Executive, the Member Responsible for Complaints (MRC)

 Confidentiality